gab1618/seeker/README.md

 ### Configuration

-1. First of all, generate a ssh key pair just like you do for Github ssh access.
+1. First of all, generate a ssh key pair just like how you do for Github ssh access.
 2. At the root of the repository, create a file named "authorized_keys" and copy your generated public key into it.
 Each public key you might want to add to it must be separated by a line break.

 ### Building